Alvin-RB/antipsychotic_metformin_coprescription/README.md

 # Co-prescription of Metformin and Antipsychotics in Severe Mental Illness: A UK Primary Care Cohort Study

-<i>Status: Under review</i>
+<i>Status: Pre-print</i>

-> Farache Trajano L, Hayes JF, Launders N, Davies NM, Osborn DJP, Richards-Belle A. (2024) Co-prescription of Metformin and Antipsychotics in Severe Mental Illness: A UK Primary Care Cohort Study.
+> Farache Trajano L, Hayes JF, Launders N, Davies NM, Osborn DJP, Richards-Belle A. (2024) Co-prescription of Metformin and Antipsychotics in Severe Mental Illness: A UK Primary Care Cohort Study. https://doi.org/10.1101/2024.12.03.24318407

 This study analyses the incidence, prevalence, and demographic patterns of metformin co-prescription among patients diagnosed with severe mental illness (SMI) initiating second-generation antipsychotics (SGAs) and estimates the impact of co-prescription on weight change.
 The data source is [Clinical Practice Research Datalink (CPRD)](https://www.cprd.com/).
 To support transparency and open science, this repository hosts code and materials which support the manuscript - including: